burlachenkok/exploring-python3/python_details.md

 ## PyTorch Resources

-[PyTorch](https://pytorch.org/) is a big numerical package which most often used for purpose of training Machine Learning models.
+[PyTorch](https://pytorch.org/) is a big numerical package which most often used for the purpose of training Machine Learning models.
 However, it can be used in another situation as well:
 * You have computations in [NumPy](https://numpy.org/), and you want to port them to GPU
-* You work in domain when you have to deal with explicit mathematical functions.
-Function is pretty complex to compute partial derivative explicitly.
+* You work in the domain when you have to deal with explicit mathematical functions.
+The function is pretty complex to compute partial derivatives explicitly.

 In both cases [PyTorch](https://pytorch.org/) will help you.